How to Finance Senior Care

 How to Finance Senior Care and Retirement Community Living

-How to pay for moving to a retirement community, assisted living facility or a nursing home is a reason for great concern, and there are several different options depending on the level of care.
+Paying for moving to a retirement community, assisted living facility or a nursing home is a reason for great concern.
+There are several different options on how to finance senior care, depending on the level of care.
 Here is a breakdown of various financing options available:

 This is the most common method of payment for independent living, assisted living and skilled nursing care.
 An individual or couple uses their income, including Social Security, pension and any other regular income to cover the cost.
 In many cases, they will also need to use some of their savings, as well.
 This would be, but not limited to, stocks, bonds, check and savings, CDs, IRA or annuities, real estate and any other investments.